poisa/apigility-documentation/recipes/use-url-parameters-to-filter-or-sort-data.md

 Answer
 ------

-`Collection Query String whitelist` under `Content Negotiation` in the Admin UI, or its analogue `collection_query_whitelist` key within `zf-rest` in `module.config.php`, whitelists query string arguments, allowing their value to be received by your REST resource's `fetchAll($params = array())` method.
+`Collection Query String whitelist` under `REST Parameters` in the Admin UI, or its analogue `collection_query_whitelist` key within `zf-rest` in `module.config.php`, whitelists query string arguments, allowing their value to be received by your REST resource's `fetchAll($params = array())` method.